Nanomedicine: Nanotechnology Medical Application Research Documents

-Nanotechnology - (nanotech) Defined as the manipulation of matter on an atomic, molecular, and supramolecular scale.
+Synopsis: Information regarding Nanotechnology or nanotech with a primary focus on Medical Nanotechnology or Nanomedicine uses, devices, and research.
+Nanotechnology (nanotech) is defined as the manipulation of matter on an atomic, molecular, and supramolecular scale.
 The earliest, widespread description of nanotechnology referred to the particular technological goal of precisely manipulating atoms and molecules for fabrication of macro-scale products, also now referred to as molecular nanotechnology.
-A more generalized definition of nanotechnology was subsequently established by the National Nanotechnology Initiative, which defines nanotechnology as the manipulation of matter with at least one dimension sized from 1 to 100 nanometers.
+A more generalized definition of nanotechnology defines nanotechnology as the manipulation of matter with at least one dimension sized from 1 to 100 nanometers.

 Nanotechnology involves the science and technology of devices and materials, such as drug delivery systems or electronic circuits, that are created on extremely tiny scales - as small as molecules and even atoms.